I am a big fan of soups and stews. No wait, let me rephrase that. I am a huge fan of anything that requires

 4 cups low sodium chicken or vegetable broth

-2 15-ounce cans of butter beans (I used a can of butter beans and a can of black beans.
-So feel free to use whatever beans you have at hand!)
+beans and a can of black beans.
+So feel free to use whatever beans you have at

 1 28-ounce can diced tomatoes with juice

-4 Kalamata olives chopped, plus a couple splashes of olive liquid
+4 Kalamata olives chopped, plus a couple splashes of olive

 1 bay leaf